200-Week Moving Average Heatmap

 Has Bitcoin ever traded below its 200-week MA?

-Yes, briefly, on three occasions.
-The early-2015 low pierced the 200-week MA at roughly $200; the December 2018 low touched the MA at $3,200 (price-to-MA ratio of about 0.97×); the November 2022 post-FTX low traded well below the MA, with a ratio of about 0.7× — the deepest below-200WMA print on record.
-Each instance has so far marked a multi-month accumulation window before the next leg up.
+Yes, several times.
+The early-2015 low pierced the 200-week MA at roughly $200; the December 2018 low touched the MA at about $3,200 but only just held the line (ratio ≈ 1.00×); the March 2020 COVID flash-crash dipped briefly below; and the November 2022 post-FTX low traded well below the MA, with a ratio of about 0.7× — the deepest below-200WMA print on record.
+Each sub-MA stretch has so far marked a multi-month accumulation window before the next leg up.

 Are the heatmap colour bands canonical?